Martin Luther King Jr. Memorial Bridge

 The Martin Luther King Jr. Memorial Bridge carries U.S. Route 1 and U.S. Route 301 (Jefferson Davis Highway) across the Appomattox River at the Atlantic Seaboard fall line.
-It joins Colonial Heights and Petersburg, Virginia.
+It joins Colonial Heights and Petersburg, Virginia, United States.

 Originally constructed for an interurban streetcar service in the early 20th century, it was rebuilt in the 1990s and is toll-free.